Deposit Options

 • A mortgage is taken over your family members property as security for the 20% deposit loan.

-• Once you have acquired 20% equity in the property yourself through repayment and/or capital gains your family member’s mortgage can be released.
+• Once you have acquired 20% equity in the property yourself through repayment and/or capital gains, your family member’s mortgage can be released.

 • Family members must seek independent legal advice before signing mortgage documents.